ai-science-sims/science-simulations/README.md

 you can do so by running `python3 -m http.server` in the root folder, then open your browser to: http://localhost:8000.

 ## Contributing

-We welcome contributions from other physics teachers!
+We welcome contributions from other science teachers!

-*   **Found an issue?** Please [open an Issue](https://github.com/harrycslau/physics-simulations/issues) to report bugs or suggest improvements.
+*   **Found an issue?** Please [open an Issue](https://github.com/ai-science-sims/science-simulations/issues) to report bugs or suggest improvements.
-*   **Want to collaborate?** If you have a simulation to share or want to help improve existing ones, feel free to submit a Pull Request or contact us via the Issues tab.
+*   **Want to collaborate?** If you have a simulation to share or want to help improve existing ones, feel free to submit a Pull Request, contact us via the Issues tab, or reach out directly if you already collaborate with us through teacher networks (e.g., WhatsApp).

 ## License